 8) "What are the benefits of the programme?"

 The learning outcomes are on the SIRPA Practitioner Training Course page, but most importantly this course will help you make an even more positive impact on your client’s health and wellbeing and therefore their lives as a whole.
-It will provide you with the understanding and tools to allow you to help your patients/clients recover from chronic pain, not just manage it.
+It will provide you with the understanding and tools to allow you to help your patients/clients discover the underlying causes of their pain and regain their lives.

 9) "How do I book onto a course?"